How to become a sports commentator

 You could get started by working as a broadcast assistant in a television or radio company.

 You'll need to work your way up from commentating at a local level and applying for promotion when you've got more experience.

 You'll need to show employers that you have the sports knowledge and commentating skills that they're looking for.

 You'll need to have some practical experience and be able to show you have a real enthusiasm for sports commentating.

 To get work experience you could:

 - volunteer to commentate on charity events like fun runs

 - commentate for amateur matches at schools, college or for local teams

 - record commentary for websites or internet radio stations

 - volunteer for community, hospital or student radio, or TV

 You can get a list of radio stations from:

 The Sports Journalists' Association has more ideas about where to look for work experience.

 You can apply directly to employers if you've got some of the relevant skills and knowledge needed for this job.
 You'll usually need a background in sport or journalism.

 If you're a current or ex-sports professional, you may start off as a co-commentator or summariser, offering a specialist opinion on the action and tactical insights, before progressing to lead commentator.

 Competition for jobs is very strong and very few jobs are advertised.
 Building up a network of industry contacts can help you find out about vacancies.

-You'll need to record examples of your commentating on CD, DVD or online so you can show your skills to potential employers.
+You'll need to record examples of your commentating to show your skills to potential employers.